CNAG-Biomedical-Informatics/pheno-ranker/docs/csv-import.md

         * `--generate-primary-key` forces the generation of a primary key field for each record in your CSV, if one does not already exist.
 Use this option when your data lacks a unique identifier.
 The name of the newly created primary key field should be specified using `--primary-key-name`.

         * `--primary-key-name Id` specifies the name `Id` for the primary key field.
 This option is used together with `--generate-primary-key` to name the newly generated primary key field, or alone, to identify the existing field to be used as a primary key in your CSV data.
 The specified field must be a single-value field (non-array).

+        * `--array-separator ','` specifies the delimiter for nested values in columns.

         One of the results will be this file named `example.json`: